Gunman kills 8 co-workers at California rail yard; attacker also dead | Law-Order

 A bomb squad was searching the yard after at least one explosive device was found, Santa Clara County Sheriff's Deputy Russell Davis said at a news conference.
 Davis did not say how the assailant died or whether police officers called to the scene had fired their weapons.

 San Jose's mayor, Sam Liccardo, said authorities also had responded to a fire at the home of the suspect, though no one was found inside.
-The gunman and all eight of his victims were employees of the transit agency situated near the city's airport, officials said.
-Authorities did not give the gunman's name or age or offer a motive.
+The gunman and all eight victims were employees of the transit agency situated near the city's airport, officials said.
+Authorities did not give the gunman's name or age.

+The San Jose Mercury News and other media outlets identified him as Samuel Cassidy, 57, a maintenance worker at the yard.
+Cassidy had worked for the transit authority since at least 2012, when he was listed as an "electro-mechanic," and was promoted to "substation maintainer" in 2015, according to records posted by the nonprofit website Transportation California.

+Last year, he earned a salary of $102,000, plus benefits and $20,000 in overtime, the records showed.
+Local television station KTVU-TV reported that Cassidy had been married for 10 years and divorced in 2019, citing an interview with his ex-wife, who reportedly told the station she had little contact with him over the past decade.

 He said the shooting took place in a section of the rail yard where workers perform maintenance on vehicles, and was not in the facility's operations and control center.
 San Jose, a city of about 1 million residents, lies at the heart of Silicon Valley, a global technology hub and home to some of America's biggest high-tech companies.